menonsamir/ypir/README.md

 ```

 ### Interpreting measurements
-This is an annotated version of the output, detailing what each measurement means:
+This is an annotated version of the output
+of running `RUST_LOG=debug cargo run --profile release-with-debug --bin server 8589934592 1`
+(testing on a 1 GB database),
+detailing what each measurement means:
 ```js
 {
   "offline": {